Going Underground with Sub-Surface Surveys

 Without this knowledge, safety, budget and quality are at risk as well as the success of a project as a whole.
 It goes without saying that thorough awareness of what is going on under the ground determines how well a building will be constructed above ground.
 Another area of investigation is known as sub-surface utility engineering (SUE), which in short locates and maps underground utilities.

-Sub-surface factors are important to locate and map so that they are not compromised during drilling and any other procedures such as coring.
+Sub-surface factors are important to locate and map so that they are not compromised during drilling or any other procedures such as coring.
 On top of this, there are safety issues to ensure that construction workers are adequately protected.
 It is also vital that utility lines are not inadvertently cut and that equipment is not damaged.